 This does not apply to a guide dog as defined in the Guide Dogs and Hearing Dogs Act 1967.

 Who is responsible for damage caused by pets?

 If a lease or owner allow for a pet, the tenant is responsible for leaving the property the same way it was at the beginning of the tenancy.
-This means that any damage the pet does will be the tenant’s responsibility.
+This means that any damage the pet does is the tenant’s responsibility.
 This often includes damage to grassed areas.
-It also often means the tenant will have to have the property fumigated at the end of the lease; this should be a term of the lease.
+It also often means the tenant will need to have the property fumigated at the end of the lease.
+This should be a term of the lease.